 The expense was, of course, considerable.
-The agreement between the candidates had been that each should contribute 1,000l.,18 and their friends in the town 1,000l more; beyond the 3,000l thus provided for, the two candidates were to be jointly responsible.
+The agreement between the candidates had been that each should contribute 1,000/., and their friends in the town 1,000/. more; beyond the 3,000/. thus provided for, the two candidates were to be jointly responsible.
 The actual cost, as almost always happens, greatly outran the estimate.
-'I was soon,' writes Denman, in the paper already quoted from, 'some hundreds of pounds out of pocket, beyond my stipulated 1,000l; and, though very handsome things were done respecting the subscription, Earl Fitzwilliam, to whom I was then an entire stranger, giving 500l., Lord Sondes 500l., Lord Lansdowne 100l., Lord Yarborough 100l., &c., yet my affairs received a very severe shock.'
-The apprehensions, therefore, of his friends as to the imprudence of the step in a financial point of view had not been unfounded; but, as events soon proved, the object was well worth the sacrifice.
+"I was soon," writes Denman, in the paper already quoted from, "some hundreds of pounds out of pocket, beyond my stipulated 1,000/.; and, though very handsome things were done respecting the subscription, Earl Fitzwilliam, to whom I was then an entire stranger, giving 500/., Lord Sondes 500/., Lord Lansdowne 100/.,